 Hershey uses manufacturing lines to package chocolate and nonchocolate confectionery products in plastic films.
 Inconsistencies in lay-flat width and coefficient of friction of these packaging materials are two defects causing downtime and material losses in Hershey's plants.
-The goal of our project is to analyze and report these defects in a user-friendly man-
+The goal of our project is to analyze and report these defects in a user-friendly manner for a variety of plastic films.
+The team designed a stand-alone testing unit with an integrated photo measurement system for dimensional analysis and a coefficient of friction testing structure to quantify these defects.
 A mounted camera takes a continuous stream of photos.
 It measures the width of the plastic film as it travels through the testing apparatus.
-The measurement data is output to an on-screen monitor for real time inspection, as well as a final Excel document with the raw data for the entire film roll.
+The measurement data is output to an on-screen monitor for real-time inspection, as well as to a final Excel document with the raw data for the entire film roll.
 Coefficient of friction is measured simultaneously on the inside of the film to protect the integrity of the plastic film.
 This results in a numerical value used to characterize the entire roll of film.
-An alarm will trigger should a defect be detected, alerting the user of an issue which can be viewed on the on-screen monitor.
+An alarm will trigger should a defect be detected, alerting the user of an issue, which can be viewed on the on-screen monitor.
 The overall testing unit for Hershey's provides a quick, accurate measurement of these defects which was previously nonexistent.
+Design of Laser Printer Shroud System for Production of Diabetic Test Strips TEAM MEMBERS: